Images of student crowds raise questions in Georgia schools

 “For those of you who are unhappy with various facets of our reopening plan, I ask you to reflect on the best direction for you in your role with CCSD,” Hightower wrote.

-On Saturday, Hightower wrote another email saying he heard from “several” employees and he “should have done a much better job of sharing my appreciation for both your efforts and concerns as it relates to our school reopening," underlining the “and” before concerns.
+On Saturday, Hightower wrote another email saying he heard from “several” employees and he “should have done a much better job of sharing my appreciation for both your efforts and concerns as it relates to our school reopening."

-A Paulding County school spokesperson didn't immediately respond to questions Tuesday about social distancing at North Paulding High School.
-At least one football player tested positive for coronavirus in recent days there, among hundreds of Georgia athletes confirmed to have infections.

-Gwinnett County is among districts taking a different approach, announcing it would start instruction all-virtual on Aug.
+Gwinnett County announced it would start instruction all-virtual on Aug.
 12. Gwinnett and Cobb County, which also announced virtual instruction, have faced protests from parents demanding in-person classes.

 The 180,000-student Gwinnett district announced Tuesday that it could seek to bring kindergartners, first graders, sixth graders, high school freshmen and certain special education students back to school as early as Aug.
-26. More grades would follow in a second phase, for students not taking classes online, before all face-to-face students returned in a third phase.
+26. More grades would follow in phases for students not taking classes online.

-"Student and staff safety will be the paramount factor in determining the pace at which we will move," Wilbanks wrote, adding that "adjustments to the dates and the grade levels listed may be necessary based on the still-fluid COVID-19 situation in Gwinnett County."
+"Student and staff safety will be the paramount factor in determining the pace at which we will move," Wilbanks wrote, adding that changes might be needed "based on the still-fluid COVID-19 situation."

-Fulton County is discussing a phased return, but says its decision will be based on COVID-19 case levels and has proposed no dates.
+The 111,000-student Cobb County district and the 94,000-student Fulton County district are also discussing phased returns.
+Both say decisions will be based on COVID-19 case levels and proposed no dates.

+"We continue to believe the face-to-face classroom is the best classroom environment for most students and we remain committed to providing parents with a face-to-face and remote classroom choice," Cobb wrote in a Tuesday announcement.

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak